Drug Charge Defense Lawyer

 Schedule VI includes certain substances which are not “drugs” in the conventional sense but are nonetheless used or abused recreationally.
 These include toluene (found in many types of paint, especially spray paint) and similar inhalants found in many types of aerosol cans.

-Schedules III to V include drugs that have less potential for abuse than Schedule I or II and they have more medical purposes, so include many prescription drugs such as Xanax and Ambien and cough medicines with codeine.
+Schedules III to V include drugs that have less potential for abuse than Schedule I or II and they have more medical purposes, so they include many prescription drugs such as Xanax and Ambien and cough medicines with codeine.
 Possession without a prescription, or selling, manufacturing, or distributing these drugs and substances are considered criminal acts.

-What are Types of Drug Crimes in Virginia?
+What Are Types of Drug Crimes in Virginia?

 The three major types of drug crimes are drug possession, drug distribution, and drug manufacturing.